-- Belum Caves are open from 10 am to 5:30 pm everyday.
-The entrance tickets to the same cost INR 65 for Indians and INR 300 if you are a foreign national.
+- The caves are open from 10 am to 5:30 pm every day.
+The entrance tickets to Belum Caves cost INR 65 for Indians and INR 300 if you are a foreign national.

 - The best time to visit Belum caves is during the months of August to March.
 The summer here is quite harsh.
 Even in the winter season, you will find yourself sweating within the caves.

 - Wear comfortable and closed shoes as there is plenty of walking to be done.
 Loose cotton wear is advisable given the heat under the ground.

 - The pathways within the Caves are well-laid out.
 There are enough lights everywhere.